sprocketbox/eloquent-identity/README.md

 It's very easy to end up with multiple versions of the same model, meaning that updates on one aren't persisted to others.

-Eloquence was created to reduce the number of models created, help limit unnecessary queries, and allow for consistent model interaction.
+Eloquent identity was created to reduce the number of models created, help limit unnecessary queries, and allow for consistent model interaction.
 It doesn't matter where in your code you're dealing with user 1, any changes made during a request will persist across all instances.